Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 In addition, optional explicit signaling is defined in this clause.
 This would mean the following steps could be implemented by the live ingest source.

    1. A live ingest source MAY generate a [=switching set ID=] that is unique for each switching set in a live stream session.
 Tracks with the same [=switching set ID=] belong to the same switching set.
 The switching set ID can be a string or (small) integer number.
-Characters in switching set SHALL be unreserved, i.e., A-Za-z0-9_.-~ in order to avoid introducing delimiters.
+Characters in [=switching set ID=] SHALL be unreserved, i.e., A-Za-z0-9_.-~ in order to avoid introducing delimiters.
    2. The [=switching set ID=] can be added in a relative path to the [=POST_URL=] using the Switching() keyword.
 In this case, a CMAF chunk is sent from the live ingest source as POST chunk.cmfv